sreachtools/SReachTools/docs/index.md

 ## Can I contribute to this toolbox?

-Of course, we welcome pull requests.
+Of course, we welcome contributions.
 See [Contributing guidelines](contributing/).

 ## Credits